munificent/craftinginterpreters/book/classes.md

 We have classes, but they don't *do* anything yet.
-Lox doesn't have "static" methods that you can call right on the class itself, so without actual instances, classes are pretty useless.
+Lox doesn't have "static" methods that you can call right on the class itself, so without actual instances, classes are useless.
 Thus instances are the next step.

 While some syntax and semantics are fairly standard across OOP languages, the way you create new instances isn't.
-Ruby, following Smalltalk, places construction as a method on the class object itself, a <span name="turtles">recursively</span> graceful approach.
+Ruby, following Smalltalk, creates instances by calling a method on the class object itself, a <span name="turtles">recursively</span> graceful approach.
 Some, like C++ and Java have a `new` keyword dedicated to birthing a new object.
 Python has you "call" the class itself like a function.
 (JavaScript, ever weird, sort of does both of